 Cast-Iron Corned Beef Hash

 Corned beef hash is one of my favorite breakfast dishes to prepare.
 However, like most things I cook, I take this out to the grill.
-If you have two pans, prepare the eggs in the other while the has is finishing up.
-A great outdoor meal and perfect for cookouts and camping.
+If you have two pans, prepare the eggs in the other while the other is finishing up.
+This is great outdoor meal and absolutely perfect for cookouts and camping.
+Photo by: Sabrina Baksh

 - 1 15 inch large cast iron skillet